Renovation of the Vartius border crossing point

 This project will develop the Vartius border crossing point infrastructure, buildings, information systems and fluoroscope equipment.
-The project is part of the Kolarctic CBC programme.
-The project will reach completion in 2021
+The project is part of the Karelia CBC programme.
+The project will be completed in 2022.

 Background to the project

 The Vartius Border Guard Station is an international border crossing point for road and rail transport between Finland and Russia.
 It is located 65 km northeast of Kuhmo town centre, and it is responsible for maintaining border security and other surveillance tasks within its area of operation.
 Under the station’s responsibility is 22.1 km of the eastern border of Finland, which also serves as the external border of the European Union.

 Vartius became an international border crossing point after the breakup of the Soviet Union in 1992.
 Road 89 and the Kontiomäki–Kostamus railway pass through the crossing point.
 The railway station at Vartius operates as a delivery and reception station for rail interconnections.

 The name of the border station on the Russian side is Lyttä. ( Люття/Ljuttja in Russian).
 Each year around 400 000 people cross the border at Vartius.

 Karelia CBC programme is aimed at increasing the appeal of the region.
 The programme is funded by the European Union, Finland and Russia.
 The EU Commission has approved funding for a total of six projects to improve the smoothness and security of border crossing points between Finland and Russia.